Genoplesium morrisii: Description

 Genoplesium morrisii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 200-250 mm long and fused to the flowering stem with the free part 10-22 mm long.
 Between three and fifteen dark purplish-black or green and purple flowers are crowded along a flowering stem 35-50 mm tall.
 The flowers are about 11 mm long and 9 mm wide and are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, 5-6 mm long and about 2.5 mm wide with dark purpish-black stripes.
 The lateral sepals are linear to lance-shaped, about 7 mm long, 1.5 mm wide and spread apart from each other.
 The petals are lance-shaped to egg-shaped, about 4 mm long and 1.5 mm wide with a pointed tip.
 The labellum is lance-shaped, to narrow egg-shaped, about 4 mm long, 1.5 mm wide and vibrates in the slightest breeze.
-The sides of the labellum are lines with many coarse, spreading cilia and there is a narrow oblong callus in the centre of the labellum and extending about half way to its tip.
+The sides of the labellum are lines with many coarse, spreading cilia and there is a narrow oblong callus in the centre of the labellum and extending about halfway to its tip.
 Flowering occurs between January and April.